qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Regular expression behavior can be locale-dependent (depending on which regular expression engine).
 - There are many different "dialects" of regular expression.
 Don't assume a regular expression that works in JS can work in Java.
 - A separate regular expression validation can be out-of-sync with actual data format.
 [Crowdstrike incident](https://www.crowdstrike.com/wp-content/uploads/2024/08/Channel-File-291-Incident-Root-Cause-Analysis-08.06.2024.pdf) was caused by a wrong separate regular expression validation.
 It's recommended to **avoid separate regular expression validation.
 Reuse parsing code for validation**.
 See also: [Parse, don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)
+- Email validation is not easy.
+[See also](https://stackoverflow.com/questions/201323/how-can-i-validate-an-email-address-using-a-regular-expression)
 - Backtracking performance issue.
 See also: [Cloudflare indicent 2019 July-2](https://blog.cloudflare.com/details-of-the-cloudflare-outage-on-july-2-2019/), [Stack Exchange incident 2016 July-20](https://stackstatus.tumblr.com/post/147710624694/outage-postmortem-july-20-2016)

 ### Other